leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 - It's good to have education content since we're seeing more people interested in reeducating reskilling themselves now
 - **As you grow as a company, people expect you to have some educational support**

+*LL - I've never understood why company FAQ pages and walkthroughs of how to use their product are usually bad.
+Ends up frustrating current and potential users, plus waste customer support time.
+This isn't even touching on the "have to call to cancel subscription" issue, but just basics like "how do I set up a form" in the product*

 **Concrete plans now would be a mistake**

 **How are you thinking about the next six months?**